|Nutritional Guidelines (per serving)|

-So this recipe is a combination of many of them, and I think I like it ever better!
+This recipe is a combination of a few delicious creamy Italian dishes.
 It uses spaghetti, cream cheese, milk, eggs, Parmesan cheese, and bacon to make the creamiest Pasta Alfredo ever.

 You can use other types of long pasta if you'd like.
 It would work with spaghetti, linguine, fettuccine, or cavatappi, which is a long spiral pasta.
-I liked using the type of pasta that's made with whole grains (not whole wheat pasta, which is too intensely flavored for this recipe).
+Some prefer a pasta made with whole grains (not whole wheat pasta, which is too intensely flavored for this recipe).

 Just make sure the pasta is cooked al dente (or "to the tooth") and that you eat this as soon as it's made.
 This pasta really can't wait around, because the sauce will continue thickening as it stands.